mseyne/python/README.md

 * Phase 1 : Computer Science Theory - 10/15 hours per weeks
 * Phase 2 : Programming Courses - 10/15 hours per weeks
 * Phase 3 : Coding personal projects - 15/20 hours per weeks
-* Phase 4 : Writing Documentation and helping - 5/10 hours per weeks
+* Phase 4 : Writing documentation and helping - 5/10 hours per weeks

 >Quote : Hours per weeks proposed here are the ideal I built by lot of iterating and test about my own learning process, but you will find out what is the best for you.